ingenial/ingenial-decap-cms/src/pages/products/index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Edwin Torres – CEO SwipeStar
-    quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: “Launch your project with Ingenial is to start with the right foot.
+The team gave more than I expected by hiring them to design and develop my business idea.
+They are a proactive and resourceful team, they helped me with expertise and professionalism by making my mobile application better than I imagined.“
-  - author: Philipp Trommler
+  - author: John Nogrady – CTO Fantag
-    quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+    quote: “They perfectly understood our needs and knew how to make real the ideal solution.
+Initially, the project was something simple and only some front-end adjustments were required but thanks to the professionalism of Sebastián and his team it has been possible to create a stable relationship that has benefited us both mutually“
+  - quote: “The product exceeded our expectations and generated true value for us.
+      We contracted mobile development services and obtained the right solution for our company.
+These guys guided us in the right direction and now we have more peace of mind with our constant growth and scaling.
+Excellent support“
+    author: Rubén Navarro – CEO Deliarepas
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
-  description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+  description: We make it easy to make great coffee a part of your life.
+Choose
+    one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: